Present with narratives

 1. Why talk about presentations?

 In teams large or small, meetings often start with a presentation.
-I sometimes lose attention amongst the slides, because I couldn't understand their relevance to the thesis.
-It's especially bad in technical design reviews due to the large amount of new information presented.
-In my opinion, we can improve the audience experience, thus the overall effectiveness, of these meetings by implementing a narrative in the presentation.
+I sometimes lose attention amongst the slides, unable to understand their relevance to the main thesis.
+This is especially problematic in technical design reviews due to the large amount of new information presented.
+In my opinion, we can improve the audience experience, and thus the overall effectiveness of these meetings, by implementing a narrative in the presentation.

 2. What is a bad presentation like?

-For example, the team is considering replacing their database with a SaaS offering, and Kevin is assigned to find out more.
-Kevin designs the migration and he calls a design review with the team.
+Consider this scenario: A team is considering replacing their database with a SaaS offering, and Kevin is assigned to find out more.
+Kevin designs the migration and calls a design review with the team.

-3. The audience start to discuss performance, pricing, and scalability.
+- The audience starts to discuss performance, pricing, and scalability.

-4. The audience revisit the solution details to find evidence to support their arguments.
+- The audience revisits the solution details to find evidence to support their arguments.

-In this case, the audience might be disengaged in step 2 because they struggle to digest the details of the solution without context.
-They wait for Kevin to finish the presentation so the discussion can start, then they end up needing to digest the details in step 2 again to finish the discussion.
-In other words, Kevin's organization of the material is ineffective such that the audience need to spend extra effort connecting the dots.
-Lets call this a subject oriented presentation.
+In this case, the audience might disengage in step 2 because they struggle to digest the details without context.
+They wait for Kevin to finish before starting the discussion, then need to revisit the details to complete the discussion.
+Kevin's organization of the material is ineffective, requiring the audience to spend extra effort connecting the dots.
+Let's call this a subject-oriented presentation.

 3. What is a good presentation like?

-Kevin could reorganize the presentation to mix in the context with the solution details, and demote inconsequential details to the appendix for the audience to review later if they so choose.
+Kevin could reorganize the presentation to mix context with solution details, and demote inconsequential details to an appendix for later review:

-1. Kevin starts the presentation with a block diagram of the SaaS solution.
+- Kevin starts with a block diagram of the SaaS solution.

-2. Kevin explains the performance is better (or not) with details.
+- Kevin explains whether the performance is better (or not) with details.

-3. Kevin explains the pricing is better (or not) with details.
+- Kevin explains whether the pricing is better (or not) with details.

-4. Kevin explains the scalability is better (or not) with details.
+- Kevin explains whether the scalability is better (or not) with details.

-5. The audience discuss performance, pricing, and scalability.
+- The audience discusses performance, pricing, and scalability.

-In this case, the audience can better digest the solution details, and are also better prepared for the discussions that follow.
-The meeting is more fluent and requires less effort from the audience.
-Lets call this a narrative oriented presentation.
+This approach allows the audience to better digest the solution details and prepares them for the ensuing discussions.
+The meeting flows more smoothly and requires less effort from the audience.
+Let's call this a narrative-oriented presentation.

 4. What is a narrative and why is it better?

-A narrative is a storyline in the presentation that the audience can easily follow, it connects the material and promotes effective discussions.
-A narrative oriented presentation creates and satisfies the train of curiosity of the audience, keeping their precious attention on what matters.
+A narrative is a storyline in the presentation that the audience can easily follow.
+It connects the material and promotes effective discussions.
+A narrative-oriented presentation creates and satisfies the audience's train of curiosity, keeping their precious attention on what matters.
 It's UX design applied to meetings, where the audience experience is optimized.
-The presenter needs to see in the audience's perspective to break down the subject, separate the concerns, remove the confusions, and iterate for the best narrative.
-Subject oriented presentations are easier to create, whereas narrative oriented presentations are easier to receive.
+The presenter needs to see from the audience's perspective to break down the subject, separate concerns, remove confusions, and iterate for the best narrative.
+Subject-oriented presentations are easier to create, whereas narrative-oriented presentations are easier to receive.

 5. How to practically create narratives?

-I don't think I am "great" at giving presentations in meetings, but I do think the following tips are worth a try.
+While I don't consider myself "great" at giving presentations in meetings, I believe the following tips are worth trying:

 a.
 Create emphasis